xiix0/scam/README.md

-Try to relax and enjoy the crisis.
+Q:	Why don't lawyers go to the beach?
-		-- Ashleigh Brilliant
+A:	The cats keep trying to bury them.